Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ### Applying a Process over each item

-One of the most common uses for Iterators is process a set of Items one at a time.
-There are a number of methods on the Iterator trait (that themselves return new Iterators) that are really helpful for this.
+One of the most common uses for Iterators is to process a set of Items one at a time.
+There are a number of methods on the
+Iterator trait (that themselves return new Iterators) that are really helpful for this.

 You can take one iterator and exclude Items based on the result of a predicate using the `.filter(P)`.
 For example, we